igomezv/nnogada/README.md

 # Neural Networks Optimized by Genetic Algorithms for Data Analysis (NNOGADA)

-**nnogada** is a Python package that perform a hyperparemeter tuning for artificial neural networks using a simple genetic algorithms.
+**nnogada** is a Python package that performs hyperparemeter tuning for artificial neural networks using simple genetic algorithms.
 Useful for generate better neural network models for data analysis.
+Currently, only works with feedforward neural networks in tensorflow.keras.

 ## Description of this repository